 Safeguarding Justice, Integrity, and Fairness through Consensus Based American National Standards.

 The ASB develops consensus based forensic science standards within an American National Standards Institute accredited framework, and provides training to support those standards.
-Our work enhances the mission of the AAFS to empower the forensic, criminal justice, and legal communities.
+Our work enhances the mission of the AAFS to empower the forensic, and legal communities.

 - Scientific Rigor